waylad/moonwar/README.md

 Make sure you have installed Metamask and connected it to `Moonbase Alpha`, then click "Connect your Wallet".

-You are now ready to play MOONWAR!
+You are now ready to play MoonWar!
 ![](https://moonwar.io/assets/bg-home.png)

 Once your wallet is connected, the game will attempt to fetch all your spaceship NFTs from the smart contract.
 If you do not yet have an spaceship NFT, click "Mint New Ship" and Metamask will open to trigger the mint.
 You will receive a basic ship with entry-level weapons, wings, engine, and cabin.
 The ship will appear in your list of ships (if not refresh the page).
 Select that ship to access the game.